Basic Economic Concepts

 Shifting the PPC

-The PPC shifts whenever an economy's productive capacity changes.
-The history of the 20th century is largely a story of these shifts.
+The PPC shifts when an economy's ability to produce changes, and much of the economic story of the 20th century is about these shifts.

 Worked Example

-Country A can produce 100 widgets or 50 gadgets.
-Country B can produce 60 widgets or 40 gadgets.
-The question: who should specialize in what?
+Let's look at an example.
+Country A can make 100 widgets, or 50 gadgets.
+Country B can make 60 widgets, or 40 gadgets.
+Which country should make what?

-Compare.
-Country A gives up less (0.5 < 0.67), so Country A has the comparative advantage in widgets.
+Step 2: compare.
+Country A has to give up less (0.5 is less than 0.67), and so Country A has a comparative advantage when it comes to widgets.

-Compare.
-Country B gives up less (1.5 < 2), so Country B has the comparative advantage in gadgets.
+Comparing these, Country B gives up less (1.5 is less than 2), so Country B has a comparative advantage with gadgets.

 Key takeaways